 Applications for the MCP are accepted until June 1st of each year.
 There is a $50.00 non-

-refundable application fee (payable at the time of graduate school application) and classes for the MCP start in the fall semester of each year or by special arrangement of the Program.
+refundable application fee (payable at the time of SIU graduate school application) and classes for the MCP start in the fall semester of each year or by special arrangement of the Program.

 Please be advised that border state students will not receive a tuition decrease.
 Therefore they will pay a higher tuition rate.
 Establishing residency to receive the in-state tuition rate can be applied for after six (6) months with a form and certain requirements.
 Applicants may contact the Graduate School Registration Office at (618) 453-2969 or the Program Advisor.

 Upon successful completion of both programs, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
-A Certificate of Completion in Physician Assistant Training and Program pin is also awarded to students in the full 26 month Program.
+A Certificate of Completion in Physician Assistant Training and Program pin is also awarded to students who complete the full 26 month Program.
 These graduates are then candidates for national certification through the National Commission of the Certification of Physician Assistants (NCCPA). (www.nccpa.net)